anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 The `jpy_context` field needs to be linked to the DTLS context, and when a DTLS message need to be sent back to the client, the `jpy_context` needs to be included in a JPY message along with the DTLS message in the `jpy_content` field.

+## Handling Multiple Registrars {#spec-multi}

+In a network deployment there MAY be multiple Registrar hosts present, each host operating one or more Registrar service(s).
+Regardless of the number of (physical or logical) hosts, each of these Registrar services is considered a separate Registrar.
+One or more of these Registrars MAY be configured in a Join Proxy, by a method out of scope of this specification.
+Also one or more of these Registrars MAY be found by a Join Proxy using its discovery method(s).

+The Join Proxy is not necessarily aware of all onboarding protocol variants that are enabled in its network.
+Specifically, it may not be aware of the expected communication timing characteristics for the onboarding protocol that it is providing its proxy function for.
+Therefore, the final selection of onboarding protocol and Registrar is left to the Pledge and not to the Join Proxy.
+Also the determination of "onboarding progress" and whether the Registrar is considered responsive or not is left to the Pledge performing the onboarding protocol.
+This is consistent with {{Section 4.1 of RFC8995}} which defines how a BRSKI Pledge attempts onboarding via multiple Join Proxies and defines the related retry and switching behaviors.

+If a Join Proxy discovers more Registrars than it can simultaneously offer to Pledges, given its resource limits or implementation-defined limits, then the Join Proxy MUST select from the discovered Registrars in an implementation-defined manner.
+Future work such as {{I-D.ietf-anima-brski-discovery}} may define a selection process for this case.

+As an example, a network deployment might include a single Registrar host that offers two Registrar services: cBRSKI and a hypothetical "future BRSKI" (fuBRSKI).
+Both services are hosted on different UDP ports.
+Each Join Proxy is configured with these two Registrar services, and when a Pledge is sending CoAP discovery requests each Join Proxy in range will respond with both services in a CoAP discovery response.
+The Join Proxy is able to distinguish the properties of the two Registrar services by the differences in the CoRE Link Format parameters included in the two responded onboarding service descriptions.

 # Discovery {#discovery}